junyu92/vue_notebook/docs/kernel/interrupt/its.md

 ## Introduction

+An ITS is used to route Message Signalled interrupts from devices into an LPI injection on the processor.

-An *Interrupt Translation Service* maps interrupts to INTIDs and redistributors.
+An **Interrupt Translation Service** maps interrupts to INTIDs and redistributors.

 New class of interrupts (LPI) via an Interrupt Translation Service (ITS)